Multi-Modal Transportation Plan

 Currently, Tofino’s the transportation sector is one of the largest sources of greenhouse gas (GHG) emissions in Tofino.
 In fact, Tofino’s Community Energy Plan (2010) found that 71% of all community-wide GHG emissions came from on-road transportation.
 Transportation-related GHG emissions can be reduced by enabling and encouraging both residents and visitors to shift from private automobiles to sustainable modes of transportation, such as walking, cycling, and transit.

-The Multi-Modal Transportation Plan will be developed over the next 9-months and involve a variety of opportunities for residents and visitors to participate and provide input.
+The Multi-Modal Transportation Plan is being developed over a 9-month period from August 2018 to April 2019 and involves a variety of opportunities for residents and visitors to participate and provide input.

 The final Multi-Modal Transportation Plan will outline opportunities to enhance Tofino’s vibrant nature through transportation over the next 20 years, including the creation of a 5-year tactical plan and the identification of short-term actions and ‘quick wins’ that can be implemented over the next 1 to 3 years.

 The District needs your input to help make our community a more walkable, bikeable, transit friendly, sustainable, forward thinking and dynamic place to be.

 A series of pop-up events will be held in Tofino and we want to hear from you!
 We will be gathering feedback on the proposed vision, goals, and network being considered for the Multi-Modal Transportation Plan.

 Saturday, February 16, 2019 | 9AM – 11AM